scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 One particularly nice semantic equivalence between VTK's C++ and Python interfaces involves member functions that accept a pointer to a C++ array representing a small tuple of elements.
-Such functions are common in VTK to, for instance, set a 3D Cartesian coordinate as a property of a class.
+Such functions are common in VTK to do things like set a 3D Cartesian coordinate as a property of a class.
 In Python, the corresponding function accepts a tuple or list object.
 This works well as long as the list or tuple has the expected number of elements.